Shopify/shopify_app/README.md

 AfterAuthenticate Job
 ---------------------

-If your app needs to perform specific actions after the shop is authenticated successfully (i.e every time a new session is created), ShopifyApp can queue or run a job of your choosing (note that we already provide support for automatically creating Webhooks and Scripttags).
+If your app needs to perform specific actions after the user is authenticated successfully (i.e. every time a new session is created), ShopifyApp can queue or run a job of your choosing (note that we already provide support for automatically creating Webhooks and Scripttags).
 To configure the after authenticate job update your initializer as follows:

 ```ruby
 ShopifyApp.configure do |config|